victorcfonseca/errbot-plugin-sentry/README.md

 1. [create a new project in Sentry](https://docs.sentry.io/product/sentry-basics/guides/integrate-frontend/create-new-project/) based on input from a requester and already assign it to a previously created team
 2. if the Sentry organization has integration with Github, it will add the repository informed in this integration (to know more about this integration, click [here](https://sentry.io/integrations/github/))
+3. Return a DM (direct message) via Slack informing the DSN of the project in question to configure in your code.

 ## ⚙️ How its works?
 As with all [other plugins](https://github.com/topics/errbot-plugins), the 'sentry.plug' and 'sentry.py' files must be placed inside the errbot's /plugins/<your-directory-plugin-name> directory, as in the structure shown below: